Hatsunespica/xdsl-smt/README.md

 ## Evaluation instructions (Functionality)

 ### Evaluating Transformers

+**N.B.
+(Updated Oct 16)** Generated tables will be slightly different than the submitted paper (even though our artifact uses the same RNG seeds as our submission).
+We are fairly certain the difference is due to changes in Python's `randint` function.
+We plan to correct the mismatch for the final versions of the paper and artifact.

 Let's evaluate transformers that were previously synthesized by our tool (stored in `synthesized-transformers/`) with the same seed used to generate Table 1 and Table 2 in the paper: